-Hello teacher, principal, professor, coach, tutor, therapist, psychologist, nurse, doctor,
+Hello teacher, principal, professor, coach, tutor, therapist, psychiatrist, psychologist, nurse, doctor, coworker,

 I’m autistic.
 You probably believe some wrong things about me.
 Myths, misconceptions, and misguided awareness campaigns overwhelm and erase the actual lived experiences of autistic people.
 Here is what I’d like you to know about me, autism, and my needs.

 - Press Play for Perspective

 - Advice to Teachers and Parents of Neurodivergent Kids

 - I have difficulty responding to greetings and compliments.
 I am not rude; it’s just hard.
 Please afford me space and understanding, and recognize that sociality has many ways of expression.

 - Auditory processing and time perception differences mean I often need extra processing time during social and learning interactions.
 Be patient, and don’t get frustrated or insulted if I can’t respond.